 Two days after World War Two ended, the New York Daily News published an article on the long-secret story of radar, describing it as "second only to the atomic bomb as the war's most revolutionary scientific development, the margin of victory in the Allies' darkest hours and a springboard to the perfection of television and the other far reaching changes in postwar living."

-The vintageTEK museum was able to obtain the photo album that was assembled by Captain John F. O'Donnell, a colleague of Howard Vollum in the Army Signal Corps at Camp Evans, from Howard's award ceremony.
+The vintageTEK museum obtained photo album that was assembled by Captain John F. O'Donnell, a colleague of Howard Vollum at Camp Evans, from Howard's award ceremony.
 Captain O'Donnell was later a successful businessman and real estate developer in Portland whose family was associated with the Union Meat Company and the Lipman-Wolfe Companies.
 The individual from whom the museum acquired the album learned that Howard had asked Mr. O'Donnell if he would invest in Tektronix in late 1946, but O'Donnell felt the idea was too risky and he declined.